splooty123/pembroke/README.md

 Pembroke is a single file C library for creating and animating math videos.

 # Dependencies
+* Mathjax and Node.js - for LaTeX to SVG
-* Librsvg - for converting SVG to BMP
+* Librsvg - for converting SVG to PNG
-* FFmpeg (included for Windows) - for encoding BMP frames into a video
+* FFmpeg (included for Windows) - for piping frames into a video
-* stb_image.h (included) - for loading PNG images
+* stb_image.h (included) - for loading images

 # Usage
 The following is an minimal example of creating a video with Pembroke.